It has been 10 years since Weekdone started providing teams like yours with world leading team management software.

 Team Compass is your team management software that employees will love and use!
 Bring productivity, engagement, and organization to your team today.

 Let these 10 performance management trends guide you towards the new way of working that is coming.
-The ultimate connectivity has changed the way we work, the way we manage our teams and the way we communicate within our organizations.
-The new world of work is not in the future, it's already here and it's shaping the workforce in various angles.
+The ultimate connectivity has changed the way we work, the way we manage our teams, and communicate within our organizations.
+The new world of work is not in the future, it’s already here and it’s shaping the workforce in various angles.

 There are two paths to follow.
 One is to hold on to the old, which might lead to stagnation.
 The other path is to adjust and make changes.
 Our performance management trends cannot guarantee a road to success.
 But whenever tackling with difficult choices, a fresh change in perspective will help you move forward.

-To help you move forward in 2019, we have gathered some performance management trends we see emerging in the modern workplace.
-Whether you're leading a large team in a huge corporation or a small start-up, you're forced to move at the speed of life.
-It'll pay off to anticipate the future in order to change quickly and successfully.
+To help you move forward in 2022, we have gathered some performance management trends we see emerging in the modern workplace.
+Whether you’re leading a large team in a huge corporation or a small start-up, you’re forced to move quickly to keep up with the rest.
+It’ll pay off to anticipate the future in order to change quickly and successfully.